rmongeca/udacity-dataengineer-project/README.md

 # ETL design

+As previously mentioned, we suppose a use case of daily batch of stream data, coming in tab-separated plain text files, which is enriched through an endpoint driven API.

-For the ETL to load data into our DW, we proceed with an staging table approach:
+We provide a process to load this data into a staging table to populate our DW:

 - We load the Twitch streams data into a staging table using COPY commands.